mvp-lab/wordpress/README.md

    * Apache 2.2+
    * PHP 5.2+ (5.6+ recommended)
    * MySQL 5.0+ (5.6+ recommended)
-2. Upload the provided Wordpress package (everything under wordpress folder) via FTP
+2. Upload the provided Wordpress package (everything under `/wordpress/` folder) via FTP
 3. Setup database for Wordpress
    * IF you want fresh installation: create a database & login using phpMyAdmin
    * IF you want existing setup: import SQL zip file with phpMyAdmin *(ziyoucaishi.sql.zip)*